tanad191/10EQS-Evaluation-Project_Adrian-Tan/report.md

 - Refine restock_date: Convert to datetime and remove any rows with a NaN value.

 - Refine category: This depends on product_name.
 Check if product_name contains certain words, then replace the category.
-The category is set to 'coffee' for words such as 'coffee', 'bean', and 'brew', and to 'tea' for words such as 'tea', 'matcha', and 'chai'.
+The category is set to "coffee" for words such as "coffee", "bean", and "brew", and to "tea" for words such as "tea", "matcha", and "chai".

 # Data summary